How to Resolve These Seven Error Codes on Your Nest Thermostat

 e73 - Critical

-When your thermostat displays error code e73, it signifies that the Rc wire is not receiving power.
-This will sometimes be as simple as the breaker being turned off, but it can also be a problem with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s a good idea to get in touch with a local professional.
+This might be as simple as the breaker being switched off, but it could also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.